Bacteriophages, Phage Therapy, and Antibiotic Resistance

 The History of Phage Therapy

 The credit for the discovery of bacteriophages is given to two different men.
-In 1915, an English scientist named Frederick Twort published a paper about a "bacteriolytic agent" that he had discovered.
-In 1917, a self-taught Canadian scientist named Felix d'Herelle announced that he had discovered a "microbe" that killed bacteria.
+In 1915, an English scientist named Frederick Twort published a paper about a bacteriolytic agent that he had discovered.
+In 1917, a self-taught Canadian scientist named Felix d'Herelle announced that he had discovered a microbe that killed bacteria.
 Both Twort and d'Herelle had discovered bacteriophages.

 Phage therapy lost its importance in the west when antibiotics were discovered.
 However, Felix d'Herelle met some Soviet scientists who were interested in using phages to treat infections and helped them to establish the Eliava Institute in Georgia.
 This institute specializes in phage therapy research and still exists today.
-Phage therapy is popular in Georgia and seems to be very successful.
+The therapy is popular in Georgia and seems to be very successful.

-How Does Phage Therapy Work?
+How Does the Therapy Work?

 One advantage of phage therapy compared to antibiotic therapy is that the treatment is much more specific.
 A phage attaches to one particular strain of bacteria and leaves others untouched.
 Antibiotics may kill not only harmful bacteria but also helpful bacteria that live in our gut.